-- Job Seeking Websites: Websites such as Adzuna, Fish4Jobs, CV Library, Linkedin and more are great places to mention.
+- Job seeking websites: Websites such as Adzuna, Fish4Jobs, CV Library, Linkedin and more are great places to mention.
 It shows that you are serious about looking for a position and have checked various resources.

 - Friends told you about it: You have friends!
 Congratulations!
 Word of mouth is effective.
-You can learn a lot from just talking to your friends, ‘Ah, yeah, I have this friend of a friend, who’s cousin works for this place in East Manchester – why not give him a call?’
+You can learn a lot from just talking to your friends, ‘Ah, yes, I have this friend of a friend, who’s cousin works for this place in East Manchester – why not give him a call?’
 This response is similar to our next point ….

 Why do they ask me this??

 Don’t panic!
 There’s a reason for everything.
 As mentioned at the beginning of this article, it is a cliché question that has long since been passed down from generations to generation of interviewers.
 This question is the final needed ritual to become their own specialised interviewer.
 This question is used to gauge if you are a looking for a quick job fix or are seeking a real career.
 Thus, it’s always a great time to build on your answers and inform the interviewer just how well you form into the company.
 For example, you could probably even tell them that you were personally created for the company itself while still inside your mother’s womb.
 But, just remember, that no matter what happens, if you truly want the job, bringing okra into the conversation surely will guarantee you the position.